SEO for Electricians: The Complete UK Guide (2026)

 "Emergency electrician" at £12.78 per click is the most expensive electrical keyword because the conversion rate is highest.
 Someone searching this has a power outage, a burning smell, or a tripped board.
 They call the first result they find.

-The same principles from our roofing emergency guide apply here.
+The same principles apply here.
 You need:

 A standalone emergency page.
 Not a line in your services list.
 A dedicated page with your emergency number massive at the top, areas covered, response time, and what qualifies as an electrical emergency.
 Target "emergency electrician [city]" and "24 hour electrician [area]".